WyattAutomation/YOLOv3-ROS-Robotic-Headshot-Turret/README.md

 roslaunch turret_init turret_init.launch
 ```

 -With the previous command still running, open another terminal and run this one directly after (the darknet and yolo_targeting packages both require this to be running first).
-This is the launchfile to initialize the Astra Pro Camera:
+This is the roslaunch command that initializes the Astra Pro Camera:
 ```
 roslaunch astra_camera astrapro.launch
 ```